bry/bry/README.md

   2. Play the game IRL
   3. Record final game scores in Sportsara

-  📊 Enjoy updated anlaytics & sports profile
+  📊 Enjoy updated personal anlaytics & sports profile
 - How Sportsara Works:
   - For every badminton game final scores recorded:
     - An estimated 1 calorie burned per point played will be tallied for each player